 Assessment takes place in all subjects continuously throughout the school year.
 Students are encouraged to play an active part in the assessment of their work and take pride in their achievements.
 Students are given many opportunities to reflect on their learning and, with the help of their teachers, we hope to encourage our students to develop a belief in their academic achievement.
 We are working to develop further opportunities to both engage and keep parents well informed of their child’s progress.
 Each child receives 4 reports per year with progress reports provided in terms 1 and 3 and semester reports provided in terms 2 and 4.
 Parents and families are encouraged to come and discuss their child’s progress at parent and teacher conference evenings.

-We are working to provide creative links between different subjects in the curriculum and utilise the amazing facilities we have at Wirreanda as well as opportunities for staff to work together.
+We are working to provide creative links between different subjects in the curriculum and utilise the amazing facilities we have at Wirreanda Secondary School as well as opportunities for staff to work together.
 Our middle school students have opportunities to produce and create a wide range of projects utilising modern technologies and networks.
-Our new Learning Hub space provides dynamic facilities for our students to work together or independently to create media and publish works for a global audience.
+The Learning Hub space provides dynamic facilities for our students to work together or independently to create media and publish works for a global audience.

 Learning Support for Students